shanmukasadhu/JWave_Test/README.md

 https://github.com/user-attachments/assets/d1cf4399-b0fc-494b-b9d5-043a74a6a75b

-## Cylinder Configurations with single acoustic pulse showing max pressure point
+## Cylinder Configurations with a single acoustic pulse showing the max pressure point

 ### Configuration 1